Emergency medical helicopter to be based at Dubuque airport

 A University of Iowa Hospitals and Clinics helicopter will remain based in Dubuque, even after a deal with a local hospital fell apart.

-The AirCare helicopter will be located at the Dubuque Regional Airport going forward, according to a release from the hospital.
+The AirCare helicopter will be located at Dubuque Regional Airport going forward, according to a press release issued Thursday by the hospital.
 The air ambulance had been based at MercyOne Dubuque Medical Center until recently.

 The AirCare helicopter will continue to transport patients to and from local hospitals and from emergency scenes across the area, the release stated.